bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:16 AM CT, March 04</p>
+<p class="updated_time"> Latest data: 01:17 PM CT, March 04</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 51°, which is 8° **warmer** than yesterday.
-Tomorrow is expected to be 6° **warmer** than today.
+Today's high is 50°, which is 7° **warmer** than yesterday.
+Tomorrow is expected to be 7° **warmer** than today.

 Currently:

-- 46°
+- 48°
 - Foggy
-- 97% humidity
+- 99% humidity
-- 7 mph wind
+- 6 mph wind
-- 70% cloud cover
+- 85% cloud cover
-- 34 AQI 🟩
+- 30 AQI 🟩
-- 0.85 inches of rain in the past 24 hours
+- 0.83 inches of rain in the past 24 hours
-- 0.55 inches of rain expected in the next 48 hours
+- 0.27 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>